CBorowski-dev/docs-operaton-org/content/update/minor/713-to-714/_index.md

 * `HistoricTaskInstanceQuery#taskDescription(String taskDescription);`
 * `HistoricTaskInstanceQuery#taskDescriptionLike(String taskDescriptionLike);`

 This was done to make the remaining methods consistent with the behavior in:

 * `TaskQuery#taskName(String name)`
 * `TaskQuery#taskNameLike(String nameLike)`
 * `TaskQuery#taskNameNotLike(String nameNotLike)`
 * `TaskQuery#taskNameNotEqual(String nameNotEqual)`

 where the behavior was already present.

 Users that expect a case-sensitive result, will need to adjust their logic, or Task names and descriptions, for this change of behavior.

 # New Engine Dependency - Connect

-Camunda Connect dependency has been added to the process engine (`camunda-engine`) artifact, allowing usage of simple [connectors]({{< ref "/user-guide/process-engine/connectors.md" >}}) in the context of the new [telemetry][] feature.
+Operaton Connect dependency has been added to the process engine (`camunda-engine`) artifact, allowing usage of simple [connectors]({{< ref "/user-guide/process-engine/connectors.md" >}}) in the context of the new [telemetry][] feature.
 And changes the status of the dependency from optional to required.
 See below the details:

 -- In a case of **Embedded engine** scenario (includes **Spring Boot Starter** setups), there are two new dependencies added to the `camunda-engine`: